lillaorr/lillaorr/research.markdown

 order: 1
 ---

 <p>My research lies at the intersection of politics and public health, with a focus on social group dynamics.
-Ongoing dissertation projects examine several aspects of the political response to modern opioid use trends in the United States.</p>
+My dissertation examines several aspects of the political response to modern opioid use trends in the United States.</p>

 **Publications**